joschmidt/sca/README.md

 	  		return $contextAware;
 		});

-		// get the unmodifiable context and use it to control your app. behavior
+		// get an unmodifiable context and use it to control your app. behavior
 		$app['ca']['test'];